basnetrikesh/eye_controlled_keyboard/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)<br>
 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-# NEURAL KEYBOARD :
+# EYE CONTROLLED KEYBOARD :

-The neural keyboard is an Eye-controlled keyboard for physically-challenged people.
+It is a eye-controlled keyboard for physically-challenged people.
-It uses Neural Networks to predict the eye's state accurately using which the keyboard is operated.
+It uses Neural Networks to predict the eye's state accurately using which the virtual keybaord shown on the screen is operated.

 ![Alt text](nk.gif)